xlingumass/docs-md/et_tutorials.md

     2. The IRB sometimes asks for number of subjects and their gender at the end of the semester.
 Make that easy for yourself.

     3. Figure out in advance how you are going to label subjects that leave half way through (maybe you can't track them) and non-native speakers.
 Do you rename that file and give the next person that subject number, or do you just go on to the next subject number?
 Whichever you choose, stay consistent!
-It helps to document what you do when you do it.
+Document what you do when you do it.

 After you've run a participant, save their data file, making sure the filename is 6 characters or less (e.g. EYE002.edf).
 </details>